Polymer/old-docs-site/app/blog/2017-08-03-speaker-spotlight-chad.md

 Being able to write self contained UI elements and interactions completely changes how you view development.
 You begin breaking your app up into distinct blocks and suddenly wonder why you ever wrote applications any other way.

 However having HTML, CSS and JS mixed in the same file is extremely challenging for most build tools.
-Especially if your project doesn't fit the exact model of the polymer build tools.
+Especially if your project doesn't fit the exact model of the Polymer build tools.

 So my team has spent a large amount of time bridging the gap between Polymer and the rest of the JS ecosystem.

 **Could you mention a couple of things that were rewarding and other things that were more challenging about the process of building from scratch with Polymer?**

-On the UI components Polymer is highly maintainable because the styles that affect the dom are maintained right next to the actual logic and HTML.
+On the UI components Polymer is highly maintainable because the styles that affect the DOM are maintained right next to the actual logic and HTML.

-The goal is to have small modular change outs.
+The goal is to have small modular change-outs.
 The migration path from Polymer 1 to Polymer 2 has been ideal because we can run the old style syntax alongside the new without having to have a huge rollout.

 For frameworks that embed HTML into their JS, it's always a concern that to make HTML or style changes requires a full JavaScript engineer.
 That's not been true of Polymer at all.